 September brought good news for Dutch shipping: a wider lock complex in the Ijsselmeer region and a partnership with the Panama Canal.
-And picking & last mile robots are increasingly being used in the Benelux and neighbouring countries.
-Click on the articles for more details.

 This summer was no ‘silly season’ for logistics.
 It came to our attention that 3D printing, delivery robots and a new app for inland navigation found their way to the logistics sector last month.
 Click on an article for more details.